timescale/docs/api/dimension_info.md

-# Dimension Info Constructors
+# Dimension Builders

 <Highlight type="note">
-Dimension info constructors were introduced in TimescaleDB 2.13.
+Dimension builders were introduced in TimescaleDB 2.13.
 </Highlight>

-The `create_hypertable` and `add_dimension` are used together with dimension info constructors to specify the dimensions to partition a hypertable on.
+The `create_hypertable` and `add_dimension` are used together with dimension builders to specify the dimensions to partition a hypertable on.

 TimescaleDB currently supports two partition types: partitioning by